Lutyyyyy/matrix/README.md

 # matrix - a project which implements matrix class and basic operations with matrices

-### Bareiss algorithm
+### Gaussian elimination
-Link to the determinant computing algorithm -> https://en.wikipedia.org/wiki/Bareiss_algorithm
+Link to the determinant computing algorithm -> https://en.wikipedia.org/wiki/Gaussian_elimination

 ### Installing and running